 Also if you’re looking to build a test/prototype harness first with a poor data pack and then plan to use the same pack for production, then you can guarantee that the prototype and production harnesses will be using different components, which may impact the performance of your harness.

 Specifying the wrong connectors is something that is very easily done and I can hold my hand up and say that I have made this error in the past.

-In one case the team I was working in was designing a cable harness to a legacy piece of equipment that had hardly any connector information documented.
+In one case the team I was working with was designing a cable harness for a legacy piece of equipment that had hardly any connector information documented.
 We had two goes internally to specify the mating connector and failed, we then sent images to the manufacturer and the connector supplier and they also got it wrong.
-It eventually got solved but it caused a few months delay in testing a subsystem, which was less than ideal.
+It eventually got solved but it caused a few months’ delays in testing a subsystem, which was less than ideal.